apache/bigtop/bigtop-packages/src/charm/spark/layer-spark/README.md

   * **YARN-client**

-    In `yarn-client` mode, the driver runs in the client process, and the application master is only used for requesting resources from YARN.
+    In `yarn-client` mode, the Spark driver runs in the client process, and the application master is only used for requesting resources from YARN.

   * **YARN-cluster**